 On a broader level though, the appeal of cellular smartwatches aligns with the desire to venture out into the great outdoors.
 As they require no paired smartphone to function, a cellular watch enables its owners to leave their phone behind, while retaining the ability to call or message - provided you still have cell signal.

-Apple Watch data plans
+Cellular Apple Watch plans

 Plans can be quickly and simply booked via the watch itself – learn how to set up a BetterRoaming Watch package in seconds here.